DSpenn/HW13_eCommerce/README.md

 [X] Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
 [X] Repository contains multiple descriptive commit messages.
 [] Repository contains quality readme with description and a link to a walkthrough video.
-[] A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.
 [X] The URL of the GitHub repository
 ```